-In the US, brain aneurysms occur in 3 to 5% of people.
+In the United States, brain aneurysms occur in 3 to 5% of people.
 Brain aneurysms can occur at any age but are most common among people aged 30 to 60 years.
-They are more common among women than in men.
+They are more common among women than men.

 Common contributing factors for aneurysms may include